Religious Liberty in Colonial America

-In the seventeenth century there was little religious freedom in England.
-Separation of church and state was unknown.
+In the seventeenth century, there was little religious freedom in England.
+The separation of church and state was unknown.
 In fact, the king was head of both the Church of England and the nation.
 Any subject of the King who did not follow Church of England beliefs and practices could be punished and deprived of the full exercise of his or her citizenship rights.

 George Calvert was an Englishman who looked to America as a place of religious freedom.
-For years his family had to practice its Roman Catholic faith in secret while openly participating in the Church of England.
-Calvert sought a land grant in America and King Charles the First gave him a big chunk of territory.
+For years his family had to practice its Roman Catholic faith secretly while openly participating in the Church of England.
+Calvert sought a land grant in America, and King Charles the First gave him a big chunk of territory.

-Calvert's son Cecelius carried out his father's dream of establishing a colony in America as a refuge for Catholics.
-From its founding in 1634 Maryland allowed a greater than usual amount of freedom for both Catholics and Protestants.
+Calvert's son Cecelius fulfilled his father's dream of establishing a colony in America as a refuge for Catholics.
+From its founding in 1634, Maryland allowed a greater-than-usual amount of freedom for both Catholics and Protestants.

 In addition, the law made it a crime to jeer at other believers by calling them names such as "papist," "heretic," or "Puritan."
-The death penalty could be meted out to anyone who denied the Trinity or reject Christ's sonship.
-Those who profaned Sunday by swearing excessively, becoming drunk or working unnecessarily could be fined.
+The death penalty could be meted out to anyone who denied the Trinity or rejected Christ's Sonship.
+Those who profaned Sunday by swearing excessively, becoming drunk, or working unnecessarily could be fined.
 Anyone who spoke against the Virgin Mary could be fined and whipped.

-Today the Toleration Act seems harsh and restrictive, but in its day it offered more religious freedom for the citizens of Maryland than for those in England and most of Britain's colonies.
-The Maryland Act of Toleration is an important stepping stone to the religious freedom which became such an important characteristic of the United States.
+Today the Toleration Act seems harsh and restrictive.
+Still, in its day, it offered more religious freedom for the citizens of Maryland than for those in England and most of Britain's colonies.
+The Maryland Act of Toleration is an important stepping stone to religious freedom, which became an essential characteristic of the United States.

 - Adapted from an earlier Christian History Institute story.